PowerXTools/iSteps/README.md

-# Intelligent and ingenious STEPS(iSTEPS)
+# Ingenious Simulation Toolkit for Electrical Power Systems (iSTEPS)

 The Ingenious Simulation Toolkit for Electrical Power Systems (iSTEPS) is an open-source power system simulator tailored for balanced large-scale AC-DC hybrid power system analysis. iSTEPS is an independent branch derived from STEPS(https://gitee.com/lichgang/steps/ and https://github.com/changgang/steps), with no intention of merging back into the main repository.

-The major system restructuring and improvements from STEPS aiming to include:
+It aims to make major system restructuring and improvements from STEPS, include:

 - Flattening function call hierarchies
 - Streamlining code (utilizing templates to aggregate similar code)